junxit/us-congress-bills-109/metadata.md

 - 2006-09-21 — Placed on the Union Calendar, Calendar No. 402.
 - 2006-09-21 — Reported (Amended) by the Committee on Judiciary.
 H. Rept.
 109-673.
 - 2006-09-21 — Reported (Amended) by the Committee on Judiciary.
 H. Rept.
 109-673.
+- 2006-09-28 — Considered under suspension of the rules. (consideration: CR H7851-7853)
+- 2006-09-28 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+5418.
+- 2006-09-28 — Motion to reconsider laid on the table Agreed to without objection.
+- 2006-09-28 — Mr. Sensenbrenner moved to suspend the rules and pass the bill, as amended.
+- 2006-09-28 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H7851)
+- 2006-09-28 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H7851)